Selecting a 529 Plan

 - Risk vs. Guarantee?

 Three Types of 529 Plans

 529 Savings Plan

 If you are the type of person who would prefer to use an investment plan for your college savings needs, then a 529 Savings Plan may be the option for you.
 Every state sponsors at least one of these plans, and many states sponsor multiple 529 Savings Plans.
 These are called "savings plans" but they are truly investment accounts that can appreciate in value or can lose principal.

 If you prefer a "guaranteed" savings plan, then the pre-paid tuition plans may be the option for you to evaluate.
 Prepaid tuition plans are guaranteed for in-network schools.
 If the plan is sponsored by a particular state, then its in-network schools typically include the public schools in that state, and may also include the private schools in that state.
 Most of these state-sponsored prepaid tuition plans require the account owners to be a resident of the state.

-In addition to the state-sponsored prepaid plans, there is a prepaid plan that is sponsored by a consortium of private colleges, the Private College 529 Plan.
-This national prepaid tuition plan has over 270 participating institutions (including the University of Notre Dame), spanning across the United States and representing all sizes, interests and academic rigor.
+In addition to the state-sponsored prepaid plans, there is a prepaid plan that is sponsored by a consortium of private colleges.
+The Private College 529 Plan is a national prepaid tuition plan that has nearly 300 participating institutions (including the University of Notre Dame), spanning across the United States and representing all sizes, interests and academic rigor.
 For an overview of the Private College 529 Plan, please visit: Private College 529 Plan.

 Direct vs. Advisor Sold 529 Plans